Lush, buoyant, effortless – curly hair at its best, the way we all want it to be.

 The strengthening treatment I use and recommend works for all hair types.
 However, this routine is optimized for 2c/3a hair, since that is my personal experience.

 My genetic background is southeastern European, Middle Eastern, and Caucasian.
 I have medium-to-fine 2c/3a hair with low to medium porosity.
-My curls start near my roots and loop in coils about an inch in diameter.
+My curls start near my roots and coil about an inch in diameter.
 The basis of all my curly hair knowledge comes from the natural hair movement led by Black women.
 To read more, you can check out my favorite curly hair products and my best tips for 2c/3a curls.

-Check out my updated 2023 curly hair routine here.
+Check out my updated 2026 curly hair routine here.

 About This Hair Strengthening + Conditioning Deep Treatment